Taxes on inheritance & how to avoid them

 Inherited pre-tax retirement accounts can create an income tax burden if you withdraw the money.
 You can reduce your tax burden by avoiding distributions.
 There are a few alternatives to consider instead:

-- Only take distributions from Roth accounts, which aren’t subject to income taxes
+- Only take distributions from Roth accounts, which generally aren’t subject to income taxes if the account has been open for five years

 Implement a gifting strategy

-First, one way to avoid the estate tax is to make small, non-taxable gifts to your beneficiaries during your lifetime.
-The gift and estate tax share an exemption — it’s known as the unified credit — but the IRS allows you to gift up to $18,000 per person in 2024 without filing a gift tax return or impacting your total gift and estate tax exclusion.3
+First, to reduce your estate tax liability you could make annual, non-taxable gifts to your beneficiaries during your lifetime.
+The gift and estate tax share an exemption — known as the unified credit — but the IRS allows you to gift up to $19,000 per person in 2026 without filing a gift tax return or impacting your total gift and estate tax exclusion.9

 Suppose you have a large estate and plan to divide it among your many children and grandchildren.
 You could give each of those loved ones up to the gift tax exclusion each year.
 It would reduce your estate for estate tax purposes while helping you avoid gift taxes.